-Additionally, a snapshot of the graph has been made available for download by Open Academic Society.
+Additionally, regular snapshots of Microsoft Academic Graph has been made available for download by Open Academic Society.
 Please see Open Academic Graph for more details.

 We kindly request that any published research that makes use of this data cites our paper listed below: